-After a hectic 2 months in India, Sri Lanka was an absolute dream to travel.
-With every destination easily reachable and a maximum bus journey of 7 hours across the small island, here’s our easy to follow Sri Lanka itinerary and what we believe are the best places to visit in Sri Lanka.
+After a hectic 2 months in India, Sri Lanka was a dream to travel.
+So here’s our easy to follow Sri Lanka itinerary and top places to visit in Sri Lanka.

 Sri Lanka Itinerary – Best Places To Visit In Sri Lanka

 The Capital, and the only international airport in and out of Sri Lanka.
 Most people say avoid it, we absolutely loved it.

 A few hours inland on the bus and the most natural step to take from Colombo is to head to the centre.
 One of the most beautiful attractions of Sri Lanka is Sigiriya Rock, and its surroundings areas are a MUST if you’re looking for scenic photos.